Geology Determines Destiny

 Bureau officials argued that national park status could mean restrictions on trucks hauling hay on the highway running through the current National Monument.
 The National Park Service currently manages Craters of the Moon, and there hasn’t ever been a problem with trucks hauling hay.
 National Park supporters also argued that a 1941 proclamation by President Franklin Roosevelt transferred Highway 20 to the state of Idaho.

 What it really seemed to come down to was fear of federal meddling, and that was enough to stop the momentum.
-So, Idaho continues to be the only state in the West without a National Park.
-That seems quite fine to many Idahoans.
+So, Idaho continues to be the only state in the West without a National Park, and that seems quite fine to many Idahoans.

 --------------------------------------

 The important issue for Bill and Marty was not whether it’s a Monument or a National Park.
-It’s that Craters of the Moon is going to erupt.
+It’s that Craters of the Moon is ready to erupt.
 Every two thousand years for the past 10,000 years, the area has produced a “tourist-friendly” eruption.
 It’s been more than 2,000 years since the last eruption.
-It's overdue.
+So it's overdue, said volcanologist Marty.

 -----------------------------------